SanjanaHoskote/Internship_IERY/README.md

 # Internship_IERY
 This repository consists of all the prerequisites of the main AXI to APB project done as a part of our internship.
 We have designed and implemented it in Verilog.
 These include :
+- Synchronous FIFO
-- Synchronous and Asynchronous FIFO
+- Asynchronous FIFO
 -  Basic communication protocols:
    - SPI
    - I2c